You don’t have to do this alone.

 Clients often come to me when they’re tired of tiptoeing around what’s hard.
 I offer a steady, compassionate presence and clear direction, helping you slow down, untangle patterns, and stay connected to what matters, even when emotions run high.

 I hold a Master’s degree in Couples and Family Therapy from Seattle University, where I pursued advanced training to support individuals, couples, and families with depth and intention.
-My work is grounded in evidence-based, attachment-focused approaches, and I draw from Emotionally Focused Therapy (EFT), parts work, somatic practices, and mindfulness to meet clients where they are.
+My work is grounded in evidence-based, attachment-focused approaches, and I draw from Emotionally Focused Therapy (EFCT), parts work, somatic practices, and mindfulness to meet clients where they are.
 I tailor our work together to your unique needs, goals, and relational patterns, especially during seasons of stress, transition, or disconnection.
+Therapy is a living practice.
+I also invest in continuing education because the field evolves — and I want to grow alongside it, so I can show up better for my clients.

-At the core of my work is a belief in the resiliency of human connection.
-With curiosity, warmth, and respect, I aim to create a space where relationships can soften, patterns can shift, and new ways of relating can emerge, both with others and within yourself.
+At the core of my work is a belief that connection is resilient — even when it doesn't feel like it.
+I bring curiosity, warmth, and respect to create a space where things can soften, patterns can shift, and new ways of relating can show up, both with the people you care about and within yourself.

 Education & Training